The locals say "Pioneer Park" to refer to two trails: (1) Pioneer Rim,

 Here an 18-inch mojave tortoise craws out into the

 The park itself is a good place

 for your beginning bikers to play, and for the non-bikers to explore fun trails among the

-the one-way paved picnic loop, then explored the
+Diane, and Kristen rode around the paved picnic loop, then explored the

-many dirt trails leading up into the cliffs.
+many dirt paths leading up to the cliffs.
 May 5, 2000.

 Getting there: From St. George Blvd (the main drag), head

 north on Main Street (towards the "Dixie" painted on the big rock above the